 The IRS is required to issue a Notice of Intent to Levy and Your Right to a Hearing before levying a taxpayer with unpaid taxes that have already been assessed.
 If the taxpayer requests a Collection Due Process Hearing within 30 days of the Notice and disagrees with the Notice of Determination from IRS Appeals, the taxpayer has 30 days to file a petition to U.S. Tax Court.
 The Court will review the determination and the IRS is prohibited from collecting the taxes until the case is closed.
 However, this time is added back to the 10-year collection statute of limitations.

 It is rare for a tax controversy case to go to trial.
 The IRS is keen to receive their money without going through the expense and hassle involved in a trial.
-As soon as the IRS notifies a taxpayer of a problem, a local tax litigation attorney could act to identify the issue and work out an administrative solution.
+As soon as the IRS notifies a taxpayer of a problem, a local tax litigation lawyer could act to identify the issue and work out an administrative solution.

 Learn Your Options with a Washington DC U.S. Tax Court Litigation Lawyer